jacobmakarsky/pepe/specs/README.md

   seconds.
 - **Scalable:** It should be possible to handle an enormous number of transactions per second which will enable the system to charge low fees.
-  V1.0 will enable Optimism to scale up to and even past the gas limit on L1.
+  V1.0 will enable Pepe to scale up to and even past the gas limit on L1.
   Later iterations should scale much further.
 - **Modular:** Our designs will use modularity to reduce complexity and enable parallel contributions.
 Coming up with good conceptual frameworks & composable atoms of software enables us to build extremely complex software even when any one person cannot hold that much in their brain.
 - **Minimal:** Rollups should be minimal to best take advantage of the battle-tested infrastructure (like Geth) that already runs Ethereum.
-An ideal optimistic rollup design should be representable as a *diff* against Ethereum client software.
+An ideal pepeistic rollup design should be representable as a *diff* against Ethereum client software.
 - **Developer Driven:** Our designs will be developer driven to ensure we are actually building something that people want to use.
 We must constantly engage with the developers who will be using